-M&G Real Estate is a member of the Better Buildings Partnership (BBP), and a founding signatory to the BBP's Climate Change Commitment.
-We're also collaborating with the wider industry to help produce the Net Zero Carbon Building Standard by contributing data to assist with benchmark creation.
+M&G Real Estate is a member of the Better Buildings data to assist with benchmark creation.

-90% of surveys submitted achieved 4 or 5 Star rating?.
+90% of surveys submitted achieved 4 or 5 Star rating7.
 M&G Real Estate ranked 1st out of 1013 European participants in the Management Component.